3lioss/CubicVoxels/README.md

   -World editing

-  -World saving and loading from disk (currently broken)
+  -World saving and loading from disk

   -Multiplayer replication and sending the world over the network (not yet implemented)